JerryChenz/Invest_Proc_Open/README.md

 Feature
 =========================
+1. Stock screener
+   - To screen stock based on more powerful and flexible custom criteria using Data Science Library Pandas, NumPy;
+   - Unique custom screening criteria using custom variables
+   - Ex: EV = capitalization_report + total_debt + MinorityInterest - CashAndCashEquivalents - total_nonop_assets * 0.5

+2. Stock model management
    - To automate the boring tasks of getting information in the company financial statements and market price information;
-- To screen stock based on custom conditions featuring capability beyond the available stock screener;
+   - To manage and update all the financial models;

+3. Opportunities and current holdings Monitor
    - To visualizes and compare all the investments opportunities (including cross-assets comparison);
-- To manage and update all the financial models;
    - To visualizes and monitors the current holdings given key marco-economic risk factors including central bank rates and inflation data;

 Stock idea Generation and Analysis Methodology
 =========================